1. Are You Also the Johnson Family Foundation?

 There are several ways.
 Donations and contributions can be made at the Grand Concourse headquarters or online in support of our community endeavors.
 You can also support us by making use of our walkways and greenspaces and posting your experience on one of our social media outlets!

 The Grand Concourse Authority does not own any property but maintains most walks and some green spaces within the City of St. John's and the towns of Conception Bay South, Torbay, Flatrock, and Logy Bay-Middle Cove-Outer Cove.
 The City of Mount Pearl and the Town of Paradise are responsible for the walks within those municipalities and Parks Canada maintains the walks within the Signal Hill boundary.
 Memorial University handles maintenance for the MUN Visitors Walk, however a section of the Long Pond walk is maintained by the GCA on behalf of Memorial University.
 If you have concerns or inquiries we would be happy to address them and direct issues to the necessary governing bodies.

 9. How is the Grand Concourse Authority Funded?

 The Grand Concourse Authority is supported by our board membership made up of federal, provincial and municipal groups.
 Financial support is provided through our board membership.
 In order to complete or enhance some of our special projects, we also depend upon corporate sponsorships and Government funding agencies.
-Donations and contributions can also be made to the Grand Concourse in support of our community endeavours.
+Donations and contributions can also be made to the Grand Concourse in support of our community endeavors.